 Another easy walking day, taking you from Morgade to the town of Portomarín.
 Along the way, you will spot many Galician traditional hórreos (granaries).

 Today you will walk from Portomarín to the hamlet of Ventas de Narón.
-The Camino crosses the river Miño (Galicia’s longest river) and rises uphill steadily towards the beautiful Serra de Ligonde.
+The Camino crosses the river Miño (Galicia’s longest river) and steadily rises towards the beautiful Serra de Ligonde.

 - Walking for the day: 13 km, 3-4 hours